jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 npm install react-router-dom
 ```

-We need to wrap all components in `BrowserRouter`, map routes to components, and add links allowing to navigate between routes.
+We need to wrap all components in `BrowserRouter`, map routes to components, and add links allowing us to navigate between routes.

-All changes that needs to be done take place in `src/App.js`:
+All changes that need to be done take place in `src/App.js`:

 {% highlight react %}
 import { ApolloClient, InMemoryCache, ApolloProvider } from '@apollo/client';